Katrine-Marie/PHP-boilerplate2019/README.md

 You may want to edit the manifest-file found in `/public/manifest.json` if you want your site to be a PWA.

-It contains default colors, names and icon sources that should be changed to reflect your own (icons should/could be located in `/public/images/icons`).
+From the outset, this file contains default colors, names and icon sources that should be changed to reflect your own.
+Icons should/could be located in `/public/images/icons`, which currently contains placeholder icons in the sizes specified by the manifest file.